Hendrix-CS/csci151/projects/animation.md

 -   You must incorporate a GUI built with JavaFX and SceneBuilder.
 -   At least one of the GUI components should have an event handler that produces visible changes in the GUI.
--   The program should include an interactive animation that makes use of the various Shape classes.
+-   The program should include an interactive animation using the JavaFX AnimationTimer class that makes use of the various Shape classes.
 -   The GUI should have some **persistent state** that is modeled by a class of your own creation.